 For years now, studies have proven that the use of talcum powder results in an increased risk of ovarian cancer — a deadly disease that is often fatal.
 Researchers theorize that, when women use talcum powder on their inner thighs or underwear, the particles can travel inside of the body.
 In fact, talc particles have been found in ovarian tumors.

 Most gynecologists are now against this over-the-counter remedy, and many prominent doctors are also taking a stand against the powder.
 Cancer genetics expert Dr. Steven Narod argues that: “In the interests of public health, I believe we should caution women against using genital talcum powder.”
 Narod adds that it’s “disingenuous to state that there is no evidence that talc is associated with ovarian cancer.”

 Why is talcum powder still being sold, then?
 After all, the first link between the use of talcum powder and ovarian cancer was discovered by Dr. Daniel Cramer in 1982.
 Given the amount of evidence against talcum powder, its continued production is clearly a classic tale of greed at the expense of others.
-As such, recent lawsuits against Johnson & Johnson have proven successful for victims.
+As such, recent baby powder lawsuits against Johnson & Johnson have proven successful for victims.

 2. Lung Cancer

 For those who mine and mill the actual talc that goes into the baby powder we find on our store shelves, the risks are slightly different.
 Continued exposure to the dust has been shown to increase the risk for lung disease and lung cancer.
 In fact, in its natural form, talc often contains the deadly mineral asbestos.

 In 1975 — 41 years ago — the incidence of lung cancer among talc miners was studied by The National Institute for Occupational Safety and Health (NIOSH).
 The results were unsettling — talc workers were more likely to fall victim to lung cancer.
 This was considered “an unusual finding because working people usually are healthier than the general U.S. population.”